 Now that you’re ready to start looking for your cash-based healthcare team (!) here are some other terms used to describe cash-practice:

 - concierge services

 Our out-of-network providers spend time with patients one-on-one and take the time to educate you on your condition.
 We don’t feel rushed by documentation or productivity requirements and can build a better relationship with you.
 We will work with you on your health and wellness goals, whether that be sleep hygiene, basic nutrition, dealing with stress, getting back into a good exercise routine, etc.

 About the author:

 Dr. Sarah Cash Crawford, PT, DPT, COMT, CMTPT, is a Physical Therapist and Certified Pilates Instructor.
-She has been a practicing physical therapy for over 10 years.
-With a background in neurologic rehabilitation, manual therapy and a specialty in treating chronic pain, Dr. Crawford has advanced training in orthopedic manual physical therapy and holds a certification in Geoffrey Maitland’s approach.
+She has been practicing physical therapy for over 10 years.
+With a background in neurologic rehabilitation, manual therapy, and a specialty in treating chronic pain, Dr. Crawford has advanced training in orthopedic manual physical therapy and holds a certification in Geoffrey Maitland’s approach.
 She was also the first student certified by Myopain Seminars in Dry Needling, holding her Certified Myofascial Trigger Point Therapist credentials since 2014.
 Dr. Crawford studied Pilates early in her practice to further expand her treatment options to help patients overcome physical limitations.
 Dr. Crawford is the founder of the Anchor Wellness Center & Anchor Wellness, Inc., an integrated health and wellness collaborative.